arvigeus/AZ-204/Questions/Managed Identities.md

 - [ ] Entra ID guest user access.
 - [ ] Entra ID token.

-Answer: Entra ID integrated authentication allows seamless authentication using on-premises Emtra ID credentials.
+Answer: Entra ID integrated authentication allows seamless authentication using on-premises Entra ID credentials.
-Entra ID B2C is designed for customer identity access, not for on-premises Emtra ID integration.
+Entra ID B2C is designed for customer identity access, not for on-premises Azure ID integration.
-Azure Conditional Access sets access policies but doesn't ensure seamless on-premises Emtra ID authentication.
+Azure Conditional Access sets access policies but doesn't ensure seamless on-premises Entra ID authentication.
-Entra ID guest user access allows external users to access company resources, not related to on-premises Emtra ID authentication.
+Entra ID guest user access allows external users to access company resources, not related to on-premises Entra ID authentication.
 Entra ID token can be used for Azure SQL Database, they would not necessarily reduce the number of authentication prompts.

 ---